ProximaCentari/aws/README.md

-This Repo represent a subset of my work on aws while in school.
+This Repo represent a subset of my work done with AWS Cloud9.

-I've highlighted here some of my favorit projects.
+I've highlighted here some of my favorite projects.